-Neuro-Luminance Ketamine Clinic announces today its Medical Director, and board certified psychiatrist Dr. Theodore Henderson, authored a new study published this week in Frontiers in Psychiatry, that shows another breakthrough in treating depression with only one side affect that counts: Feeling better.
+Neuro-Luminance Brain Health Centers, Inc. announces today its Medical Director, and board certified psychiatrist Dr. Theodore Henderson, authored a new study published this week in Frontiers in Psychiatry, that shows another breakthrough in treating depression with only one side affect that counts: Feeling better.

 The news wire report circulated on PRNewswire to more than 260 media outlets from around the world, coast-to-coast including several high-traffic news websites such as Markets Business Insider, Yahoo Finance, Market Watch, Seeking Alpha, Washington Business Journal, and the Denver Business Journal.
 The long-version of the story is available at TBI.care.

 The observational study, “Multi-Watt Near-Infrared Phototherapy for the Treatment

 of Comorbid Depression: An Open Label Single-Arm Study,” reported on 39 patients who had both traumatic brain injury (TBI) and depression.
 Following this revolutionary treatment, a staggering 82 percent of the patients from the study report being in remission – no longer having the symptoms of depression.

 The non-invasive treatment in the study uses a “neuro laser” applied transcranially, and believed to rejuvenate damaged brain cells, improving brain metabolism, while reducing inflammation, oxidative stress and neurodegeneration — without any negative side effects.
 Co-Founders of Neuro-Laser Foundation, Dr. Henderson and Dr. Morries, have published five additional studies supporting the effectiveness of this treatment, particularly on patients with a traumatic brain injury.